Logo

 Title: PRR 364, A-4, 1911

-Description: Here is a photo via Harild K. Vollrath that was taken in Altoona, Pennsylvania, in 1911.
+Description: Here is an official photo via Harild K. Vollrath that was taken in Altoona, Pennsylvania, in 1911.
 Shown here is Pennsylvania of Pennsylvania Railroad engine #364, an A-4 (0-4-0) switcher built in Juniata during October of 1910 and retired in June of 1927 after just 17 years of revenue service.
 Williams Collection.

 Photo Date: 4/21/1911 Upload Date: 2/24/2023 11:20:17 PM